 - If you typically have your customers or clients sign sensitive documents (e.g., tax documents) but are now using e-signatures, do your clients know what steps you are taking to ensure that those documents are transmitted securely and whether they are being shared with third parties?

 Updating your privacy statement is especially important if you do business in California or outside the United States.
-The California Consumer Privacy Act (CCPA) and the Global Data Protection Regime (GDPR) require businesses who fall under their scope to make a number of highly specific disclosures in their privacy statements.
+The California Consumer Privacy Act (CCPA) and the General Data Protection Regime (GDPR) require businesses who fall under their scope to make a number of highly specific disclosures in their privacy statements.
 Please note that your business may be subject to the CCPA and GDPR even if you are based outside of California or Europe.